-1: E-dictionary for single word: for example, Youdao, Kingsoft, and etc.
+1: E-dictionary for a single word: for example, Youdao, Kingsoft, etc.

 3: CAT Tools:

-The main function of the CAT tool is to provide an effective platform for translators to combine all kinds of functions like search, replace, and etc. of computer with people’s translation abilities.
+The main function of the CAT tool is to provide an effective platform for translators to combine all kinds of functions like search, replace, etc. of computers with people’s translation abilities.

 People in different countries use different translation tools.
 But today the most famous one is Trados.

 TRADOS was founded in 1984 by Jochen Hummel and Iko Knyphausen in Stuttgart, Germany to provide translation services for IBM.
 In 1990, the first version of one of TRADOS’s main components, MultiTerm, was created as a memory-resident multilingual terminology manager for DOS.